Body Solid Reverse Hyper

 It is completely adjustable and there’s one flat bench position and three decline positions to choose from.

 The frame is made of 2″ x 2″ steel with a powder coated, rust-resistant finish.
 It’s a good combination of form and function.

 The cushion on the bench is 36” long and 12” wide, which is perfect for users of all sizes for bench pressing.
 There are no safety J-hooks to rack your bar though.
-So we’d limit the usage to dumbbells rather than Olympic barbells on this, unless you have an experienced spotter who can bear the weight of the bar when you are done.
+So we’d limit the usage to light weights like dumbbells rather than Olympic barbells on this, unless you have an experienced spotter who can bear the weight of the bar when you are done.